Spousal Support and Alimony in Illinois

 An award of support is not appropriate merely because one spouse feels they are owed something and wants to enrich themselves to the detriment of the other.

-- The needs of each spouse;
+- The length of the marriage

-- The standard of living established during the marriage;
+- The standard of living during the marriage

 How The Court Determines The Amount of Maintenance